 Some FSBO sellers are surprised to learn that listing without an agent doesn’t completely free them from paying a commission on the sale.

-You can hire a broker for a minimal fee of $200 to $700 to review the contracts and handle other minor details—but if things get complicated, you’ll need more assistance which will cost an untold amount more.
+Plus, as we mentioned before, the only way to completely avoid paying an agent a commission is to sell to a buyer without an agent, and that’s uncommon.
+You can hire a broker for a minimal fee of $200 to $700 to review the contracts and handle other minor details — but if things get complicated, you’ll need more assistance which will cost an untold amount more.

 And when it comes to real estate sales, things are bound to get complicated.

 FSBO sellers underestimate the amount of time and effort they’ll have to spend in order to sell their home solo.

 Real estate agents do a lot of work to earn that commission that their clients never see: preparing the listing, selling the property, negotiating the sale, and keeping the deal on track through closing.